Mount Hood Territory Oregon, USA Travel Guide

 Observe all posted parking rules; parking in towns is typically free or metered.

-Plan your departure from Mount Hood Territory with similar care as your arrival to ensure a stress-a complimentary experience.
+Plan your departure from Mount Hood Territory with similar care as the arrival at ensure a stress-free experience.

 Avoid walking/cycling on high-speed highways like US Highway 26 outside towns; they are dangerous.